gbekhrad/Simple-Shell-Interface/README.md

 ./sshell

 ### Sample input and output:
-(Note: text wrapped like *this* is not input or output.
+(Note: text in italics below is not input or output.
 It describes what is happening.)

 1.
 osh>pwd